dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 2. Data Sets
 3. Data Exchange Mechanisms
 4. Dashboards
+5. Predictors
+6. Validation Rules
-5. Validation Rules and Notifications
+7. Validation Notifications

 The aggregate surveillance package meta-data is provided in several different configurations to show countries possibilities for configuration and to reduce conflicts when performing data exchange.
 This also allows countries to select the configuration options that are most relevant to their context.